 A person who consumes a sufficient amount of caffeine on a regular basis is less likely to be affected by Parkinson’s Disease, which is a debilitating neurodegenerative disorder.
 There are pieces of evidence that demonstrate that the risk of developing Parkinson’s disease reduces by nearly 60%.

 Lowers the risk of mouth and throat cancer

 Consuming four cups of caffeinated drinks like coffee or tea every day can lower the risk of developing cancer in the mouth and throat up to 49 %.
-According to The American Cancer Society, the men and women who consumed four cups coffee in a day had a lower count of symptoms leading to mouth and throat cancer.
+According to The American Cancer Society, the men and women who consumed four cups of coffee in a day had a lower count of symptoms leading to mouth and throat cancer.

-Caffeine lowers the risk of diabetes – The risk of Type 2 diabetes which is a gigantic problem these days, can be reduced by the consumption of caffeine as it decreases the insulin sensitivity.
-It also impairs the glucose tolerance.
-Studies state that those who consume caffeine have 25-50% less risk of developing Type 2 diabetes.
+Caffeine lowers the risk of diabetes – The risk of Type 2 diabetes which is a gigantic problem these days, can be reduced by the consumption of caffeine as it decreases insulin sensitivity.
+It also impairs glucose tolerance.
+Studies state that those who consume caffeine have a 25-50% less risk of developing Type 2 diabetes.

 Helps in improving physical performance – Caffeine increases the epinephrine levels in the blood, which is the “fight and flight” hormone.
 It prepares our body for physical exertion.
 Caffeine also breaks down the fat cells which are used as fuel while training because of which performance of an individual usually improves.

 Caffeine prevents the liver from being vulnerable to a condition called cirrhosis in which liver cells get largely replaced by scar tissue.
 People who drink three or four cups of coffee have around 80% lower risk than those who do not.

 The biggest source of antioxidant in the diet